silverton-io/buz-docs/blog/snowplow-serverless-exploration/index.md

 I've experienced the benefits of serverless event collection more recently at [6 River Systems](https://6river.com/data-driven-robotics-leveraging-google-cloud-platform-and-big-data-to-improve-robot-behaviors/) (now part of Shopify Logistics) when processing mission-critical data from robots all over the world.
 Like at CarGurus, data volumes from fulfillment systems are highly variable.
 One warehouse or distribution center will have a very different traffic pattern than another, and volume at most spikes [through the roof during Peak months](https://supplychaingamechanger.com/strategies-to-survive-the-peak-season-fulfillment-surge/).
 The cost of static infrastructure within an industry where margins are already tight is a non-starter.

-Serverless is a perfect fit for event tracking, and I've become increasingly convinced it is the way.
+**Serverless is a perfect fit for event tracking and I've become convinced it is the way.**

 ## Engineering challenges